WebAssembly/custom-descriptors/proposals/custom-descriptors/Overview.md

 ```
 externtype = 0x00 x:typeidx => func x
              ...
-             0x05 x:typeidx => func exact x
+             0x20 x:typeidx => func exact x
 ```

+> The intention is that bit 6 is reserved to indicate exactness of other kinds
+> of `externtype`s in the future.

-Note that we do not add support for exactly exported functions.
+Note that exports do not need to separately declare exactness.
+Exported functions are exact if and only if the internal type of the function is exact
+(i.e. the function is imported exactly or defined in the module).
-An export section using 0x05 is malfomed.
+An export section using 0x20 is malfomed.

-> We may add support for exact function exports in the future if there is
-> some reason to do so.

 ### Instructions